Huka Falls & Lake Taupo | A Complete Guide

 Best time to visit Lake Taupo

 Lake Taupo, like all of New Zealand, is a year-round destination.
 In summer (December – February), temperatures range from 18˚C to 30˚C so it’s perfect for long, lazy days on the lake.
-In winter, Taupo transforms into an incredible ski resort, with temperatures ranging from –2˚C to 15˚C.
+In winter, Taupo transforms into an incredible ski resort with Mt Ruapehu nearby, and temperatures ranging from –2˚C to 15˚C.

 Visiting Lake Taupo with New Zealand Trails

 On our Sweet North tour, you’ll travel to the Lake Taupo region to see the incredible Huka Falls in all its glory.
 You’ll also tick off one of the best day walks in the world, the Tongariro Crossing.

 If you want to find out more about the incredible 5-14 day hiking tours we run in New Zealand, you can request a free copy of our brochure here.